JanssenProject/jans/docs/admin/developer/agama/quick-start.md

 Ensure the Agama engine is enabled in your installation.
 Do the following:

 - Enable Agama bridge script.
-You can find details on how to manipulate custom scripts [here](../../config-guide/jans-cli/im/im-custom-scripts.md).
+You can find details on how to manage custom scripts in [this](../../config-guide/jans-cli/im/im-custom-scripts.md) page.
+Here, set property `enabled` to `true` and increase `revision` value by one
-- Update `enabled` property in Agama configuration.
-This can be found in the `agamaConfiguration` section of the [auth server configuration](../../config-guide/jans-cli/im/im-jans-authorization-server.md)
+- Set `enabled` property in Agama configuration to `true`.
+This is located in the `agamaConfiguration` section of the [auth server configuration](../../config-guide/jans-cli/im/im-jans-authorization-server.md)

 ### Flow data